tamylaa/clodo-framework/ui-structures/concepts/service-manifest-guide.md

-# LEGO Framework Service Manifest
+# Clodo Framework Service Manifest

 ## 📋 **Overview**

-Every service created with the LEGO Framework includes a comprehensive `service-manifest.json` file that captures the complete history and configuration of that service.
+Every service created with the CLODO Framework includes a comprehensive `service-manifest.json` file that captures the complete history and configuration of that service.
 This manifest serves as the single source of truth for:

 - **Service History**: Complete audit trail of what went into creating the service
 - **Service Consumption**: All information needed for other tools/services to interact with it